ilanschnell/bitarray/README.md

  * Bitwise operations: `&`, `|`, `^`, `&=`, `|=`, `^=`, `~`
  * Sequential search
  * Pickling and unpickling of bitarray objects.
- * Bitarray objects support the buffer protocol (Python 2.7 and above)
+ * Bitarray objects support the buffer protocol
  * On 32-bit systems, a bitarray object can contain up to 2 Gbits.